 However, with all these things, just having them will not be enough.
 In proving delay to progress, photographs should be dated and exact positions noted.
 Site data should be dated, costs noted, times and locations all need recording.

 Consider the interpretation of data, if it is ever needed for the purposes of a forensic retrospective investigation.
 For example, with electronic records:

 - Keep fields in documents in a consistent structure.
 Names, dates, times, quantities, locations all in separate fields.

 - Try to minimise the opportunity for ambiguity

 - Try to minimise the opportunity for incorrect spellings through enforced drop-down fields

 - Mitigate any duplication or errors in the records that may cause more confusion

 In the case of paper records, the analysis will likely be more complex, but paper is still a feature of many projects.
 Fortunately, it is becoming less common as the industry modernises.
 In such cases, try to find ways to ensure those records will translate to structured electronic data if possible.

-There is a plethora of technology available to help support and reduce the cost of record keeping.
+In proving delay to a project, there is a plethora of technology available to help support you and your record keeping.
 From tools such as Openspace.ai which records site progress through photographs and links with BIM models to demonstrate change visually, to ShapeDo which compares series of drawings over time to identify any changes.
 There are tools for snagging and document/email management that ensure structure.